 The Independent Investigations Office of BC (IIO) is mandated to conduct investigations into officer-related incidents of death or serious harm in order to determine whether or not an officer may have committed an offence.

-The IIO is established in the Ministry of Justice and is under the command and direction of the Chief Civilian Director.
+The IIO is established in the Ministry of the Attorney General and is under the command and direction of the Chief Civilian Director.
 The Chief Civilian Director cannot ever have served as a police officer.

 IIO Investigations consists of two general investigative teams and one specialized team, each of which is led by a Director.
 At the present time, approximately half of IIO Investigators are former police officers.
 Those without policing backgrounds have significant experience in other investigative agencies.
 No IIO Investigator has been a police officer in BC within five years of their appointment.